meltano/meltano/docs/src/docs/installation.md

 Follow along on the [Meltano blog](https://meltano.com/blog/) to keep tabs on the latest releases, or visit our [CHANGELOG](https://gitlab.com/meltano/meltano/blob/master/CHANGELOG.md).

+## Deploying Meltano

+To learn more about deplying Meltano on services like AWS, check out our [Deployment docs](/docs/deployment.html).

 ## Advanced: Install on Docker